The Blood Cancer UK Research Strategy Patient Panel

 We invited people affected by blood cancer to apply for a place on our panel, which was launched in May 2020.

-We aim to have as inclusive and diverse a panel as possible.
-Currently, our panel is made up of 14 people, whose wide range of experiences help to inform our vital work.
-This covers age, gender, different types of blood cancer and backgrounds.
+We aimed to have as inclusive and diverse a panel as possible.
+The panel was made up of 14 people, whose wide range of experiences helped to inform our vital work.
+This covered age, gender, different types of blood cancer and backgrounds.

-This includes people affected by leukaemia, lymphoma, myeloma and other blood disorders (aplastic anaemia).
-Every panel member has experience of blood cancer, whether they've been personally affected, or through family members.
+This included people affected by leukaemia, lymphoma, myeloma and other blood disorders (e.g. aplastic anaemia).
+Every panel member had experience of blood cancer, whether they'd been personally affected, or through family members.

-What does our Research Strategy Patient Panel do?
+What did our Research Strategy Patient Panel do?

-So far, our panel has taken part in a series of 1-2-1 conversations and workshops with the other members and Blood Cancer UK.
+The panel took part in a series of 1-2-1 conversations and workshops with the other members and Blood Cancer UK.
 This allowed us to hear everyone’s thoughts on the most important areas of research to invest in over the next five years.
-This is being reviewed alongside feedback from our research community so that we can prioritise certain areas.
+This was reviewed alongside feedback from our research community to prioritise certain areas.

 We strongly believe in the mantra, 'Nothing about us without us,' and wanted to make sure this remained true throughout the process.

 How can I get involved?